 Presbyterians are historically Calvinists in their theology.
 Some churches within the tradition have embraced doctrinal and social liberalism in recent decades, leading them away from their heritage.
 Presbyterians haven’t always agreed on every detail of Calvinism and its application today.

-Why is Presbyterianism and Calvinism so intricately related?
+Why are Presbyterianism and Calvinism so intricately related?
 Do any Presbyterian churches have non-Calvinist beliefs?
 Do any non-Presbyterian churches have Calvinist beliefs?
 Keep reading to learn more.

 Presbyterianism: The name “Presbyterian” describes a form of church government.
-People sometimes use the term broadly today to describe a theological system or an individual member of a church in the tradition, yet the definition of the word refers to ecclesiastical governance.
+People sometimes use the term broadly today to describe a theological system or an individual church member in the tradition.
+Yet, the definition of the word refers to ecclesiastical governance.

 The foundational conviction of Presbyterian church governance is that elders are to be representatives of the church who serve in a ranked structure.
-Presbyterian governance is often contrasted with congregationalism and episcopalianism.
-Presbyterian regional governance is generally organized as:
+Presbyterian government is often contrasted with Congregationalism and Episcopalianism.
+Presbyterian regional governance is generally organized as follows:

-- A group of elders in a certain geographical area form a presbytery
+- A group of elders in a specific geographical area form a presbytery.

-- A group of presbyteries form a synod
+- A group of presbyteries forms a synod.

-- A group of synods form a General Assembly
+- A group of synods forms a General Assembly.

 Though Calvin didn’t create the acronym T.U.L.I.P., people often use it to summarize his theology.
 The letters stand for: